What type of Investor am I?

 Identifying a suitable jurisdiction for your irrevocable trust.

-Whilst most countries have their own domestic firms of trustees that can form trusts, the bulk of the international financial community tends to use offshore financial centres which have well established trust laws and advantageous tax rules.
+Whilst most countries have their own domestic firms of trustees that can form trusts, the bulk of the international financial community tends to use offshore financial centers which have well established trust laws and advantageous tax rules.

 • Jersey (Channel Islands),